-Shane Prance enters his second season as the Assistant Athletic Director for Facilities and Recreational Sports at the North Central campus, in addition to his role as an assistant coach for the Purdue University Northwest baseball program in 2016-17.
+Shane Prance enters his second year as the Assistant Athletic Director for Facilities and Recreational Sports at the North Central campus, in addition to his role as an assistant coach for the Purdue University Northwest baseball program in 2017-18.

 In his first season with the Pride, Prance helped lead the squad to a 30-18 season with a 20-7 record in the final year in the Chicagoland Collegiate Athletic Conference.